AI & Law

 Client communication is equally important.
 Some clients initially worry about "robots reviewing their contracts."
 Frame it correctly: AI accelerates attorney review, it doesn't replace it.
 Every output gets human approval from a licensed attorney.
 The result is faster, more consistent, more thoroughly documented legal analysis.

 Most sophisticated clients prefer AI-assisted review once they understand the benefits.
 Faster turnaround, lower costs, more consistent analysis, better documentation.
-The Highland Park firm I mentioned earlier now markets their AI capabilities as a competitive advantage.
-Clients choose them specifically because they can provide same-day contract review without compromising quality.
+Some firms go a step further and market the capability as a competitive advantage, winning work specifically because they can offer same-day contract review without compromising quality.

 Frequently Asked Questions